Panama Canal Gatun Locks aerial view

 User Share

-The United States is the Panama Canal's most important customer by far.
+The United States is the Panama Canal's most important customer.
 Roughly 40% of all US container shipping transits the canal, connecting East Coast ports with Asia.
-The canal enables goods from China, Japan, and Korea to reach New York, Houston, and Savannah without the 12,000-mile Cape Horn journey.
+Goods from China, Japan, and Korea reach New York, Houston, and Savannah without the 12,000-mile Cape Horn journey.

-The US built the canal (1904-1914) and controlled it until 1999 under the Carter-Torrijos Treaties.
-Today, the canal remains critical for US supply chains—any disruption immediately affects American consumers.
+The US built the canal (1904–1914) and controlled it until 1999.
 The water crisis has already impacted LNG shipments and agricultural exports.

 "The Panama Canal is critical infrastructure for the United States.
 Disruptions there directly impact American consumers, farmers, and manufacturers."